-This guide will get you started quickly with Juju by setting up everything you need on a single Ubuntu 16.04 LTS (Xenial) system.
+This guide will get you started quickly with Juju by setting up everything you need on a single Ubuntu 18.04 LTS (Bionic) system.
 It does so by having Juju machines based on fast and secure containers, by way of LXD.

-Using LXD with Juju provides an experience very similar to any other Juju backing-cloud, including the large public clouds such as AWS.
+Using LXD with Juju provides an experience very similar to any other Juju backing-cloud, including the large public clouds.
 In addition, because it is very easy to set up and uses minimal resources, a Juju & LXD combination is an efficient way to develop, test, and replicate software deployments.
 LXD has become an essential tool for every Juju operator.

 These instructions will deliver the best-possible experience with Juju.
-They will have you use the most recent stable version of LXD as well as a modern filesystem upon which to run the containers: ZFS.
+They will have you use a recent stable version of LXD as well as a modern filesystem upon which to run the containers (ZFS).

 Juju is installed, as a snap, with the following command: